How To Know If You Like Someone: Do You Love Or Not?

 — BetterHelp member’s review of their therapist

 Romance can be confusing, and it can be tempting to get involved for the wrong reasons.
+A person may not realize that mutual feelings of respect, affection, and trust are missing from an emotional connection.
+They might also have trouble understanding their true feelings for a partner.
 For example, some people start a relationship because the other person likes them and gives them the attention they crave.
 However, research suggests that the strongest and most long-lasting relationships usually involve a high level of mutual respect, compatible goals, plenty of kindness, and an equal level of commitment to the relationship.
 Finding the right person can take time, but it’s usually worth the wait.
+Self-awareness, effective communication skills, and mental health support can help you better understand your feelings surrounding a romantic relationship.
 While waiting to find the right person, talking to a therapist in person or online can assist you in building your self-esteem and clarifying your goals so you don’t settle for less than you deserve.

 Build healthy relationship habits with a professional